OpLumina/VS-Code-Security-Extension-for-File-Access/ReadMe.md

 - **Sudo prompt:** The first `mount` call will trigger a `sudo` password prompt if your session has expired.
 You can avoid repeated prompts by running `sudo -v` before launching the script.
 - **Nested paths:** If you mask a parent directory and a child directory, mount ordering matters.
 The current implementation mounts in hash-map iteration order (non-deterministic).
 If ordering is critical for your setup, list paths explicitly rather than relying on wildcards to capture both parent and child.
 - **Does not affect processes already running:** If VS Code or a language server is already open with a file loaded, masking its source path won't unload it from memory.
 - **tmpfs contents are writable:** VS Code can write new files into a masked directory during the session.
 Those files disappear when the mount is removed.
-This is intentional — it means no writes can leak back to the real path — but be aware if an extension tries to cache something there.
+This is intentional, it means no writes can leak back to the real path, but be aware if an extension tries to cache something there.